fenago/learn-java-12-programming/lab_guide/Lab_3.md

 -   with

-They are called *restricted* because they cannot be identifiers in the context of a module declaration, which we will not discuss in this book.
+They are called *restricted* because they cannot be identifiers in the context of a module declaration, which we will not discuss in this course.
 In all other places, it is possible to use them as identifiers, for
 example: